-The GCI, a student-led body which is also open to staff members, was formed in 2008.
+The Green Campus Initiative (GCI), a student-led body which is also open to staff members, was formed in 2008.
 Modelled on the Harvard University GCI, it now has over 2 200 members, which is more than any other student body at the university.

-The GCI has a presence on the EMWG, and aims to bring about lasting change and to make UCT a more environmentally-friendly institution.
+The GCI has a presence on the EMWG, and aims to bring about a more environmentally-friendly institution.
 It promotes behavioural change and social cohesion; it raises relevant issues; and it has driven, and continues to drive, a number of initiatives on campus, such as:

 the Jammie Bike bicycle rental scheme.